-Du Plessis said the procedure was executed by renowned urologist, Dr Marius Conradie, who had performed numerous robotic-assisted surgical procedures.
+Du Plessis said the procedure was executed by renowned urologist, Dr MC Conradie, who had performed numerous robotic-assisted surgical procedures.

 Travelling from Johannesburg to collaborate with his peers, Conradie performed a prostatectomy - the surgical removal of the prostate gland, usually due to prostate cancer.